Part 2. Theoretical considerations

 We saw in “4.7.2.1. context.
 B. Worldview and cultural context” that the retreats by the men of knowledge focused on:

-1. “practicing and refining their methods under the supervision of others
+- “practicing and refining their methods under the supervision of others

-2. refining their knowledge base and methods of intervention
+- refining their knowledge base and methods of intervention

-3. the celebration of eventual spirit-twins animating some of their colleague soul-twins or the soul-flames who reached universal consciousness”
+- the celebration of eventual spirit-twins animating some of their colleague soul-twins or the soul-flames who reached universal consciousness”

-In "Continuity versus rupture", here above, we saw that: “The sharing of a worldview in its common contextual forms, over the centuries and milena, gradually drew the attention of all to the differentiations that had been building up between their own territory and their neighboring territories”.
-This differentiation I assume must have acted as the initiation of an awareness of being a people, a union of tribes, sharing the use of a common territory.
-In the present point “4.7.2.2. the transition from tribes to empire” we saw that: “The retreats of the men of knowledge furthermore helped steer a path of co-existence between the tribes that over the many centuries gradually built a feel of belonging to a common nation”.
+present point “4.7.2.2. the transition from tribes to empire” we saw that: “The retreats of the men of knowledge furthermore helped steer a path of co-existence between the tribes that over the many centuries gradually built a feel of belonging to a common nation”.
 In other words the awareness of being a union of tribes sharing the use of a common territory was further strengthened by exchanges between the tribes that were arranged by their men of knowledge while participating in their retreats.

 The men of knowledge were steering a path of co-existence within the territory mainly by “steering” a territory wide societal response to 2 matters that in their minds were questions of life and death for the tribe (1):

-• facilitating population growth within the territory by splitting over-populated tribes and by organizing the regrouping of their excess population with under-populated ones or by managing migrations out of the territory.
+- facilitating population growth within the territory by splitting over-populated tribes and by organizing the regrouping of their excess population with under-populated ones or by managing migrations out of the territory.

-• facilitating the migration of girls from their tribes of birth to their tribes of living, while not being understood as a genetic necessity, was nevertheless understood as a necessary condition to ensure healthy populations.
+- facilitating the migration of girls from their tribes of birth to their tribes of living, while not being understood as a genetic necessity, was nevertheless understood as a necessary condition to ensure healthy populations.
 Every decision and behavior was based on the conclusions the men of knowledge drew from their long haul observation.
 They observed that kids from parents belonging to different groups were stronger and more healthy than kids from parents from the same group.
 So the conclusion they derived from their observation was that a healthy reproduction of the individuals, as a rule, necessitates an exchange of girls between the tribes.
 Such an exchange of girls between the tribes, not only ensured genetic variation, it also created blood bonds between the tribes that were shared and cherished by all women.
 This was one of the determinant factors explaining why women, who were in charge of rearing the kids and caring for the old, always chose to keep the peace between the tribes.
 And so we come to understand how the peaceful nature of tribal societies came about.
 Again we see that causal chain processes can lead to outcomes that were not consciously chosen.
 But this does not in any way diminish the exceptional peaceful character that women fostered on tribes.

 I’m always amazed by the ingenuity of our ancestors.
 We always think that they did not have our analytical power but they nevertheless found the right answers to maximize the chances of survival and evolution of the species.
 They did not know about the necessity of genetic variation to ensure healthy individuals.
 But their system of organization centered on the men of knowledge was nevertheless suggesting them the right answers.
 This remembers me about the most important conclusion I had reached in chapter 1 about knowledge formation. “...knowledge is not about the absolute truth.
 Knowledge relates to the conventional aspects referred to by the context (society, environment, climate, etc…) and it is thus at best an approximation of reality that fits the particular context of a given time.
 In other words knowledge is produced internally from within the sub-system the men of knowledge live in.
 This means that the observation of the larger systems, containing the sub-system the men of knowledge live in, are seen through the contextual lens of that sub-system.
-Knowledge is thus not about understanding the truth about the whole but more like an approximation of what it is all about as detected from one of its internal sub-systems.
+Knowledge is thus not about understanding the truth about the whole but more like an approximation of what it is all about as detected from one of its internal sub-systems.”

 Taking into account these new functions that the men of knowledge assumed, regulating population size and ensuring genetic variation, we get a more elaborate view of the importance of their retreats.
 These were meetings where the guys who were in charge of knowledge very opportunistically arranging pragmatic solutions to satisfy the finality of the tribe which was to impact the production of well-being in the daily life of all; individually and societally.
 Producing well-being and sharing with one’s fellow tribesmen was the ideal of each individual.
 Tribal life was indeed communal with no expression of the ego whatsoever and so, while the men of knowledge wanted to share some goodies of life with their fellow tribesmen, the discussions between them focused on what they were feeling was necessary to maximize the cycle of life:

-1. knowledge: “refining their knowledge base”
+- knowledge: “refining their knowledge base”

-2. knowledge: “practicing and refining their methods of intervention under the supervision of others”
+- knowledge: “practicing and refining their methods of intervention under the supervision of others”

-3. consciousness: “the eventual celebration, of spirit-twins animating some of their colleague soul-twins or, the soul-flames who had reached universal consciousness”
+- consciousness: “the eventual celebration, of spirit-twins animating some of their colleague soul-twins or, the soul-flames who had reached universal consciousness”

-4. co-existence + societal cohesion + communion + conservation: the men of knowledge were steering a path of co-existence within the known territory while solidifying the societal cohesion of their tribes by fostering the communion of their fellow tribesmen during spiritual feasts of initiation to their vision of reality or their worldview.
+- co-existence + societal cohesion + communion + conservation: the men of knowledge were steering a path of co-existence within the known territory while solidifying the societal cohesion of their tribes by fostering the communion of their fellow tribesmen during spiritual feasts of initiation to their vision of reality or their worldview.
 All this concurred in the service of the conservation of the status-quo.

-5. reproduction + increased complexity + systemic reality + change: the men of knowledge were facilitating population growth within the territory by arranging for sustainable solutions like tribal splits, regrouping with underpopulated tribes, or emigration out of the territory.
+- reproduction + increased complexity + systemic reality + change: the men of knowledge were facilitating population growth within the territory by arranging for sustainable solutions like tribal splits, regrouping with underpopulated tribes, or emigration out of the territory.

-6. reproduction + systemic reality: the men of knowledge were facilitating the migration of girls from their tribes of birth to their tribe of life and reproduction.
+- reproduction + systemic reality: the men of knowledge were facilitating the migration of girls from their tribes of birth to their tribe of life and reproduction.

 Chain of causality towards a process of governance